Walk of Life: History

 Mark Knopfler told Classic Rock in 2015 how the song came about: "I saw a photograph of a kid playing a guitar in a subway, turning his face to the wall to get a good reverb.
 When I started playing the guitar, because I didn't have an amplifier, I'd put the head of the guitar on the arm of a chair and put my head on the guitar to try and get into a loud noise.
 It kind of reminded me of that, I suppose."

 Knopfler had not originally intended "Walk of Life" for the album, but rather as a B-side to one of the singles.
 Dire Straits manager Ed Bicknell heard it when it was being mixed and convinced Knopfler to include it on the album at the last minute.

 A simple rock and roll rhythm is used, with chord changes limited to I, IV and V chords.
-The long introduction has become iconic in some circles, with an instantly recognisable riff played on a synthesizer-driven keyboard with hints of the blues.
+The introduction features a synthesizer-driven keyboard riff with hints of the blues.
 The singer mentioned in the lyrics, "Johnny", is said to perform "down in the tunnels, trying to make it pay", a reference to busking in the subway.
 The songs he plays are oldies, including "I Got a Woman", "Be-Bop-A-Lula", "What'd I Say", "My Sweet Lovin' Woman", and "Mack the Knife".
 He also plays talking blues.